Include in Daily Diet for Optimal Health

 5. Optional: Add any vegetables or bay leaf if wanted.

 6. Turn on the stove and bring the bone broth close to a boil, but it is best to not actually have the broth boiling.
-Keep the bone broth cooking on low anywhere from 6 hours to 3 days depending on the type of bones you are using.
+Keep it cooking on low anywhere from 6 hours to 3 days depending on the type of bones you are using.
 For chicken bones it is best to go longer than 24 hours and for larger bones such as beef they can be left going for up to 3 days.
-The longer the bone broth is going the more minerals and nutrients that will be released into the liquid (In a slow cooker turn it on and keep it on low).
+The longer the broth is going the more minerals and nutrients that will be released into the liquid (In a slow cooker turn it on and keep it on low).

 7. Optional: 1 Hour before done cooking add any spices or vegetables to add flavor